berkeley-scf/tutorial-R-debugging/index.md

 enter the number of the call you’d like to enter (or 0 to exit).
 You can then look around in the frame of a given function, entering <return>
 when you want to return to the list of calls again.

+Here’s what happens in the example discussed later on.
+Notice the call stack is shown in reverse order relative to what we saw just above with `traceback()`.

 ``` r
 > gamma_jackknife(cats$Hwt)